sapegin/washingcode-book/manuscript/book.md

 ])
 -->

-But this will make the function API less discoverable and will make IDE autocompletions less useful.
+But this makes the function API less discoverable and makes editor autocomplete less useful.
+It also makes the impression that the function accepts any number of arguments, not strictly five, which was clear in the previous iteration.

-TODO: Can TypeScript help here?

-We can also use `.reduce()` instead of `.map()` / `.filter()` chaining:
+We can also use `.reduce()` method instead of `.map()` / `.filter()` chaining:

 ```js
 const MESSAGE_IDS = [